Gigya supports multiple environments:

 Core REST API

 The core of the Gigya service is a REST-like interface.
 Please refer to the REST API reference for the list of methods and parameters.
-Gigya offers various wraps around this API for various environments, thus in most cases you will not need to use the REST API directly.
+In addition, Gigya offers various developer tools that wraps this API for various environments; thus in most cases you will not need to use the REST API directly.

 Gigya's Web SDK is your access to Gigya's add-ons.
 It provides a wrap around Gigya's REST API, in addition to implementing the add-ons listed here.
 We recommend reading the Using the Web SDK guide, which provides the basic knowledge needed to start developing using the Gigya Web SDK.
 The guide includes a basic example and instructions for using methods and events.
 Refer to the Web SDK Reference for the list of methods and parameters.